suborbital/docs/website/docs/subo.md

 ```
 subo --help
 ```
-**To get started with Subo, visit the [Get started guide](./atmo/get-started.md).**

 ## Builders
-This repo contains builders for the various languages supported by Wasm Runnables.
-A builder is a Docker image that can build Runnables into Wasm modules, and is used internally by `subo` to build your code!
-See the [builders](./builder/docker) directory for more.
+This repo contains builders for the various languages supported by SE2 modules.
+A builder is a Docker image that can build SE2 modules into Wasm modules, and is used internally by `subo` to build your code.

 ## Platforms
 The `subo` tool supports the following platforms and operating systems: